Parliament House, Canberra: House of Representatives

 In a reflection of the colour scheme of the British House of Commons, the House of Representatives is decorated in green.
 However, the colour is muted to suggest the colour of eucalyptus leaves, or the Australian bush.

 The chamber itself is designed to seat up to 172 members, with room to accommodate a total of 240 with temporary seating.
+An additional 38 seats are available for use by members in the separate Federation Chamber.
 From the perspective of the image, the press gallery is ahead, with public galleries containing 388 seats to the left and right.
 Soundproofed galleries for school groups are directly above these, as no talking is permitted when the House members are present.